 The harmful effects from these products were first reported in the U.S. in 2009.
 Since then, the drugs have spread throughout the country.
-Poison centers received 5,230 calls about exposures to these drugs in 2012 alone.
+Poison centers received 5,230 calls about exposures to these drugs in 2012 and 2,643 exposures in 2013.
 (Click here for the most recent data.)

 What should you do if someone has used synthetic marijuana?

 Call your local poison center at 1-800-222-1222.
 Fifty-six poison centers around the country have experts waiting to answer your call.
 These experts can help you decide whether someone can be treated at home, or whether he or she must go to a hospital.